Best Things to Do in BRUSSELS, the Capital of Europe

 Going up in the Art Deco elevator, coming down on the Art Deco stairs.

-If you do that, hence, if you don’t visit the – pointless – exhibition, entrance is totally free.
-You just have to tell them you want to go up to the restaurant.
-Belgian architect Paul Saintenoy designed this grand Art Nouveau building.
-It used to house a department store called Old England and the old writing is still on the front facade.
+If you only visit the café and not the exhibitions, entry is completely free.
+You just have to say at the entrance that you want to go to the restaurant.
+Belgian architect Paul Saintenoy designed this magnificent Art Nouveau building.
+It used to house a department store called Old England, and the old inscription is still on the front facade.

 Guide Capital Europe Brussels: Musée des instruments de musique.
 Brussels